-- 1. the notice is translated for you orally by other means in your native language or other mode of communication; - 2. you understand the content of the notice; and - 3. where is written evidence that 1 and 2 have been met.
+- 1. The notice is translated for you orally by other means in your native language or other mode of communication; - 2.
+You understand the content of the notice; and - 3.
+There is written evidence that 1 and 2 have been met.